big-picture-medical/devices-tech-test/README.md

 From the DICOM file, extract metadata including patient ID, SOP Instance UID along with the saved filename and timestamp.
 This can be stored in a persistence store of your choosing eg. CSV file, SQLLite etc.

 ### 3. Upload the DICOM to a DICOMWeb URL
 Send the DICOM to a configurable DICOM Web URL.
-This should follow the standard defined at https://www.dicomstandard.org/dicomweb/store-stow-rs/.
+This should follow the STOW-RS standard defined at https://www.dicomstandard.org/dicomweb/store-stow-rs/.

+We have setup an endpoint for you to upload to at https://dicomweb.shared.bigpicturemedical.com/studies, which follows the STOW-RS standard.

 * Note that this may take some time and should be run in a separate thread to the
 * The store should also recorded which DICOM files have been sent, failed etc.
 * The temporary DICOM file stored must be deleted once it has been sent.